lucasnetau/reactphp-http-browser-curl/README.md

 *** NOTE *** This is a work in progress, Not 100% compatible replacement for ReactPHP Browser

 ## Why not use package react/http Browser?
-Using cURL allows for HTTP/2+3, and the extraction of timing data for the requests.
+Using cURL allows for HTTP/2+3, connection pooling (with keep-alive), and the extraction of timing data for the requests.
 This functionality is not available though the ReactPHP Browser implementation

 ## Requirements